TheNaiveSamosa/Dr-DiagnoSense/README.md

 ## How to Use
 1. **Install Dependencies**: Make sure you have all the necessary dependencies installed.
 See the `requirements.txt` file for details.
-2. **Run DoctorBot**: Execute the main script to start interacting with DoctorBot.
+2. **Run Dr DiagnoSense**: Execute the main script to start interacting with Dr DiagnoSense.
-3. **Discuss Your Health**: Type in your symptoms or health concerns to start a conversation with DoctorBot.
+3. **Discuss Your Health**: Type in your symptoms or health concerns to start a conversation with Dr DiagnoSense.
-4. **Receive Insights**: DoctorBot will analyze your inputs and provide insights on potential health conditions and medications.
+4. **Receive Insights**: Dr DiagnoSense will analyze your inputs and provide insights on potential health conditions and medications.

 ## Contributing
-We welcome contributions from the community to improve DoctorBot's accuracy and features.
+We welcome contributions from the community to improve Dr DiagnoSense's accuracy and features.
 Feel free to fork this repository, make improvements, and submit a pull request.

 ## Disclaimer
-DoctorBot is not a substitute for professional medical advice, diagnosis, or treatment.
+Dr DiagnoSense is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).